Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

      ./docker_run.sh xilinx/vitis-ai-gpu:latest
      ```

-  The docker container will start and after accepting the license agreement, you should see something like this in the terminal:
+  The docker container starts and after accepting the license agreement, you should see something like this in the terminal:

      ```shell
      ==========================================

      __      ___ _   _                   _____
      \ \    / (_) | (_)            /\   |_   _|
       \ \  / / _| |_ _ ___ ______ /  \    | |
        \ \/ / | | __| / __|______/ /\ \   | |
         \  /  | | |_| \__ \     / ____ \ _| |_
          \/   |_|\__|_|___/    /_/    \_\_____|

      ==========================================

      Docker Image Version:  1.4.776